My BBC: UAE quits OPEC following US$ swap line. Opposes Saudis on oil & Iran policy[EN/Farsi]

 -0.b- You will recall that Trump constrained and/or convinced India’s Modi to halt Russian oil imports as part of this larger anti-Russian oil campaign to press Putin to end the Ukraine war.

--0.e- In this situation, the UAE has been taking a much more sharp stance vs. Iran than has, for example the Saudis.
-The Saudis seem to be more interested in negotiations and smoothing over differences with Iran and getting on with business.
-The UAE, which says it was actually hit by more Iranian missiles and drones than Israel only has interest now in defeating Iran, from all reports.
+-0.e- In this situation, the UAE has been taking a much sharper stance vs. Iran than have, for example the Saudis.
+The Saudis seem to be more interested in negotiations and smoothing over differences with Iran, and getting on with business.
+The UAE, which says it was actually hit by more Iranian missiles and drones than Israel, is only interested now in defeating Iran.
+It even launched its own retaliation bombing raid against Iran a few weeks ago, in retaliation for an Iranian hit on one of its petrochemical facilities.

--0.f- However, it has sufrered damage and is upset that the USA got it in this situation *of course, it would be more upset, later if the USA, like the Europeans, had refused to stand up to the Iranians and remove their threat.
-In any case, the UAE is in a position to \cry a bit and demand some benefits from the USA in return for its resolute anti-Iran stand.
+In any case, the UAE is in a position to cry a bit to Washington and demand some benefits from the USA in return for its resolute anti-Iran stand, and for not cozying up to the Chinese – which they threatened to do, helping them get Trump’s attention.
 So the USA agreed to the currency swaps the UAE asked for.
 There is no way the UAE really needed these.
 It is one of the richest states on earth.
-However, this means it won’t have to sell its own bonds in the market to raise cash or won’t its USA bonds for cash – if it even would have to.
-So, this cements the UAE-Washington ties like never before.
+However, this means it won’t have to sell its own bonds in the market to raise cash and/or to sell USA bonds for cash – if it even would have to.
+So, this swap line cements the UAE-Washington ties like never before.

 So, that is my take on the role of the currency swap deal as a prozimate trigger of the UAE decision to leave OPEC, something it has long threatened and has had its own reasons to do.
 Following is my take on those economic and strategic points. …